Advisory Group on Risk Evidence Education for Dementia

 Diversity: How can we support informed decision making and understanding in people from diverse backgrounds?

 Stakeholders: What do people living with dementia, their supporters, and the community feel is best?

 These meet monthly.

 All Hands: 3rd Thursday, 3-4 ET

 Symptomatic: 4th Wednesday, 11:00-12:00 ET

 Diversity: Friday 3rd Wednesday, 2 ET

 Contact: Neelum Agarwal

-This website is supported in part by funding from the National Institute on Aging, part of the National Institutes of Health, under award number P30AG066515.
+This website is supported in part by funding from the National Institute on Aging to the Stanford School of Medicine, under award number P30AG066515.